neomedia6989/docs-2/docs/faq/appboxes.md

 `Dedicated / Baremetal Appbox`
 :    An appbox hosting arrangement where only one Plex Media Server instance is hosted on the server.
 This means that dedicated appboxes do not share resources with other appboxes, allowing for a much greater amount of connections and/or transcoding.
 As a result, users can enjoy a high-performance streaming experience without being limited by resource constraints.

 Depending on the appbox you purchase, 4K content may not be included.
 It's important to check the specifications of each Appbox before purchasing to ensure that it meets your specific needs.
-When purchasing an Appbox, Blackbeard Media is responsible for the back-end operations of the service, such as maintaining the server and managing updates.
+When purchasing an appbox, Blackbeard Media is responsible for the back-end operations of the service, such as maintaining the server and managing updates.

 ## How can I get an appbox?